 "The country newspaper is truly a family record.
 It proclaims your marriage, it announces the birth of your children, it gives the obituary notice of a loved one of your family.
 It not only gives your family record, but the family record of your neighbors.
 Many do not realize the benefit their home paper is to them." |

 The Newton County News August 14, 1890

-PLEASE USE THE EDIT TAB on the upper right side of the memorials, then choose the Suggest a Correction feature for transfers or to add information and links.
+PLEASE USE THE EDIT TAB on the upper right side of the memorials, then choose the Suggest a Correction feature for correspondence regarding a listing, transfers or to add information and links.

 |Find A Grave Friends|

 a car, Ann H., Audrey Russell, Bettie Wallande..., Betty, Betty Saltenber..., Big John, Bill, Carmella Seymou..., Cherokee County..., Cherokee2557, Cheryl White, Deb, DeCody Brad Mar..., DMLeForce, DO1, Ed Seela, Ella Buzzard, fred randall, GerbLady, [View all Find A Grave Friends...]

 My apologies for not making this correction sooner.
 I found a yearbook photo, and it's the same young woman I previously posted (I posted the yearbook photo on the page I have for her).
 I looked into Ancestry.com, and Nira M. Knell who married Charles Fleming Stone in 1945 was a daughter of Fred and Nellie Knell according to all records I could find.

 Added by Merav on Oct 05, 2015 8:24 AM